|

 2021 at the IAI Conference

-Bias has been a hot topic in the forensic sciences for the past decade.
+Bias has been a hot topic in the forensic sciences during the past decade.

 But what is bias, and how do we mitigate bias in casework?
 This